IanDrynan/BeerSimulator/README.md

 Contains several working iterations of our game "Metal Beer Solid".
+"Milestone 4" contains the final code we submitted at the end of the year.

 The gameplay contains puzzle-like elements, with some platforming.
 You play as a beer can in a high-school settting out to save your 5 beer can friends from various rooms in the school.